hed-hog/docs/docs/modules/contact/introduction.md

-# 🦔 @hedhog/person
+# 🦔 @hedhog/contact

-**Hedhog Person** is a comprehensive module for managing person-related data, supporting physical, legal, and international entities.
+**Hedhog Contact** is a comprehensive module for managing person-related data, supporting physical, legal, and international entities.
 It handles associated documents, contacts, addresses, and custom attributes, designed to integrate seamlessly into Hedhog-based projects, providing a CRUD (Create, Read, Update, Delete) foundation for managing persons.

 ### Features